JDDoesDev/presentations/osmi.md

 ### Constantly afraid

 Note:  Also mention:
+- Afraid to see a therapist because I thought only crazy people saw therapists (I know... i was ignorant).
+- Paranoid about everything
 - crippling fear of everyday things
 - Social situations were paralyzing
 - canceled plans a lot